Allergen Awareness

 Again, this is why it’s so important to communicate and check with your customers and ensure they're aware of any possible soy in their meals.

-4. Be Wary of Peanuts
+4. Be wary of peanuts

 Sadly, about 88% of soy-allergic people will have a peanut allergy or sensitivity.
 That's because peanuts are also legumes, just like beans, peas, and lentils.
 Interestingly, it is rare for peanut-allergic individuals to be allergic to soy–the primary allergen really does matter here.